About me

 Hi!

-My name is Sophie Monkman (she/her), and I am a queer nature lover who has been in deep awe of the more-than-human world for my entire life.
+Nice to meet you.
+My name is Sophie Monkman (she/her), and I am queer nature lover who has been in deep awe of the more-than-human world for my entire life.

-My home for the last decade has been Tiotiah:ke/Montreal, Quebec, which lies on unceded Kanien’kehá:ka (Mohawk) territory.
-It is here that I have been guiding hundreds of individuals on forest therapy experiences since 2019.
+My home for the last 15 years has been Tiotiah:ke/Montreal, Quebec, located on unceded Kanien’kehá:ka territory.
+It is here that I have been guiding hundreds of individuals on nature connection experiences since 2018.

 Following and trusting what brings me most alive has guided me along my meandering path; I completed a Bachelor’s of Arts in Cultural Anthropology at Concordia University in 2014 as well as two forest therapy guide certifications; the first with the Association of Nature and Forest Therapy (ANFT) in 2018, and the second with the Global Institute of Forest Therapy (GIFT) in 2020.
 I continue to deepen in the field of nature connection and activism by regularly participating in related trainings, workshops and conferences — such as the Nature Mentoring Training with Coyote Programs (2024), the Reciprocal Healing Confluence in Arizona (2019), and the Work That Reconnects workshop with Joanna Macy in San Francisco (2018).